HeainLee/HeainLee.github.io/_posts/2020-02-21-knowledge_distillation.md

 ---
-title: "Distilling the Knowledge in a Neural Network
+title: "Distilling the Knowledge in a Neural Network"
 date: 2020-02-21
 permalink: /paper/
 tags : deeplearning